EU Water Legislation - Fitness Check

 The expert consultation will run in parallel with the online public consultation (aimed at stakeholders with less expertise), and will be available online for 10 weeks from 27th of July onwards.

 - The consultation has been extended by 2 weeks and will remain open until 19th October 2021.

 More information is available in the News Release.

 In December 2019, the Fitness Check concluded that water legislation is broadly fit for purpose, with room for improvement related to investments, implementation, integrating water into other policies, chemical pollution, administrative simplification and digitalisation.

-In line with the Better Regulation requirements, stakeholders will be consulted in the course of 2021.
+In line with the Better Regulation requirements, stakeholders are consulted as of summer 2021.
 The Consultation Strategy is available here.

 The fitness check is a comprehensive policy evaluation of: